Need to talk? Call 1800 882 436.

 When you have anaemia, your blood doesn’t have enough healthy red blood cells or haemoglobin to carry oxygen around your body and to your baby.

-Your body changes during pregnancy to look after your growing baby.
+Your body changes during pregnancy, to look after your growing baby.
 Your body needs to make more blood when you are pregnant.
-The average woman will have about 5L of blood when not pregnant, compared to 7 to 8L of blood near the end of the pregnancy.
+On average, you will have about 5L of blood when you’re not pregnant, compared to 7 to 8L of blood near the end of your pregnancy.

 Making the extra blood cells requires plenty of iron, vitamin B12 and folate to make all the extra haemoglobin needed.
 Iron deficiency is the main cause of anaemia during pregnancy.
 You need 3 times as much iron when you are pregnant than when you are not, and your iron requirements increase throughout the pregnancy.

-Anaemia in pregnancy can also be caused by lack of folate and vitamin B12, bleeding, or having a condition such as pre-eclampsia or sickle cell disease.
+Anaemia in pregnancy can also be caused by lack of folate (folic acid) and vitamin B12 in your diet, or by unusual bleeding, or by having a condition such as pre-eclampsia or sickle cell disease.

 What are the risks if I am anaemic while pregnant?